alicehe2003/ImageEditor/README.md

 ## TODO

 - Explain the sigma and kernel for Gaussian Blur
-- Update README with demos of each filter
+- Update README with demos of each filter, example use cases
 - CSS styling and design
 - Use SIMD instructions for WASM
-- Consider passing C++ objects instead of pointer to raw data
 - Check LinkedIn job application requirements
 - Check Figma
 - Design using Figma
 - Open CV library
-- Use smart pointers in C++
-- Fix bug with shared memory issue g

 Links to consider